-Donation Rewards-based "Pre-order" Debt T. '.
-C. 16 1' .
-Crowdfunding Crowdfunding Crowdfunding Crowdfunding Equity Crowdfunding Overview Charities and causes.
+Donation Rewards-based "Pre-order" Debt Equity Crowdfunding Crowdfunding Crowdfunding Crowdfunding Crowdfunding Overview Charities and causes.
 Usually for individuals and smaller organizations Donors get token rewards as part of their contribution.
-Usually used for projects in the arts, entertainment and community/civic projects Similar to rewards-be crowdfunding, except the donations are may with the expectation the backers will receive early versions of the product that they are funding A.k.a. "peer to peer," "P2P," "marketplace lending," or "crowdlending."
+Usually used for projects in the arts, entertainment and community/civic projects Similar to rewards-based crowdfunding, except the donations are made with the expectation that the backers will receive early versions of the product that they are funding A.k.a. "peer to peer," "P2P," "marketplace lending," or "crowdlending."
 Funding is aggregated into a loan, that will be paid back to the contributors.
 The general public invests small amounts in return for stock.
 Typical Range Under \$10,000 (often under \$2,000) Varies widely.
 Average \$7-10K per project.
 But many attract \$50-\$100K Varies widely; many projects attracting over \$100K, to \$1-\$5M From "microloans" for small business >\$2,500, to traditional loans in \$10k - \$500k range subject to personal credit approval.
 Brand-new SEC regulations.
 While companies can raise as little as \$100k this is really only practical for over \$500K to \$5M or greater given the level of fees and preparations required.
-Prominent Platforms 3 GoFundMe, CrowdRise Kickstarter, Indiegogo Kickstarter, Indiegogo Funding Circle, Lending Club, Prosper, Kiva AngelList, Crowdfunder, CircleUp, Gust 4 , Seedrs, Fundable, Indiegogo Typical Candidate Projects Charitable causes, events Creative projects, events New product innovations Small business Established startups (post-seed) Advantages (for entrepreneurs) Allows entrepreneurs to efficiently solicit funding from friends and family (who primarily want to help the entrepreneur, personally) preneurs to solicits funding from advocates primarily to help the preneur, Solicits funding from advocates passionate about the idea, as well as feedback and advice Solicits funding from approvide valuable market validation as well as product funding.
+Prominent Platforms 3 GoFundMe, CrowdRise Kickstarter, Indiegogo Kickstarter, Indiegogo Funding Circle, Lending Club, Prosper, Kiva AngelList, Crowdfunder, CircleUp, Gust 4 , Seedrs, Fundable, Indiegogo Typical Candidate Projects Charitable causes, events Creative projects, events New product innovations Small business Established startups (post-seed) Advantages (for entrepreneurs) Allows entrepreneurs to efficiently solicit funding from friends and family (who primarily want to help the entrepreneur, personally) Solicits funding from advocates passionate about the idea, as well as feedback and advice Pre-order (advance sales) provide valuable market validation as well as product funding.
 Funding for small businesses that otherwise would not qualify for bank loans Circumvents the venture capital industry and allows for raising significant funding by going directly to the public Disadvantages (for Entrepreneurs) Practical for small amounts only Practical for nominal fundraising, but does not always prove customer demand for a specific product.
 Pre-order commitments can be very risky (selling a product that does not yet exist).
 P2P lending requires repayment, and usually personal guarantees.
 Significant overhead costs in preparing.
 Regulations still in flux